wpengine/hwptoolkit/examples/next/client-app-router-fetch-data/README.md

 ---
-title: "Next.js App Router using the Fetch API"
+title: "Next.js App Router with Fetch API"
 description: "An example headless WordPress application using Next.js App Router and the fetch API to fetch data from WordPress using WPGraphQL It showcases different data fetching strategies, state management techniques, and modern web development patterns in a real-world application context.
 This also contains a full example using wp-env and sample data."
 ---